-Bluetooth streaming - Bluetooth is the standard short-range wireless connection used by cell phones, televisions, computers, and other electronics.
-When you have Bluetooth capability in your hearing aids, you can connect them to other Bluetooth-capable devices.
+▶ Bluetooth streaming - Bluetooth is the standard short-range wireless connection used by cell phones, televisions, computers, and other electronics.
+When you have Bluetooth capability in your prescription hearing aids, you can connect them to other Bluetooth-capable devices.

 For example, you can wirelessly connect your cell phone to your hearing aids, so you'll be able to hear clearly and remain hands-free for other activities, such as driving.
 You can also use Bluetooth technology to connect your hearing aids directly to your television, so you can hear your favorite show without disturbing your family members.

-- ▶ Direct Audio Input Similar to Bluetooth, this system allows users to connect their hearing aids to another device.
-However, instead of connecting wirelessly, direct audio input works with a wire that directly connects the device's headphone jack to your hearing aids.
-This is beneficial for connecting to devices that don't have Bluetooth capability. - Take note that direct audio input is only available for behind-the-ear hearing aids because these devices are external and large enough to house a plug-in port.
-In-the-ear, invisible-in-canal, and completely-in-the-canal hearing aids are usually too small and hidden in the ear to allow for such a feature. - ▶ Telecoil This tiny copper coil is available in most hearing aids.
+- ▶ FM Systems Frequency modulation, or FM systems, use radio waves to transmit sound from the sound source to a receiver worn by a person who is hearing impaired.
+The FM system can be used with behind-the-ear hearing aids with special accessories and receivers that pick up sound directly from a microphone.
+The microphone can be set up in front of the person speaking or worn around the speaker's neck. - ➤ Telecoil This tiny copper coil is available in most hearing aids.
 These small devices allow you to talk on compatible phones-including most cell phones-without hearing any whistling, ringing, or feedback noise. - A telecoil can also function as a wireless antenna that links to a sound system.
 Some public places, such as classrooms, theaters, and worship centers, are equipped with hearing assistive technology that you can access with a telecoil in order to improve your understanding of dialogue. - ▶ Smartphone apps Many cell phone users use apps on a daily basis for some form of information, entertainment, health tracking, and other functions.
-With some types of hearing aids, you'll have the option of controlling them remotely with an app, allowing you to adjust the settings right from your phone.
+With some types of prescription hearing aids, you'll have the option of controlling them remotely with an app, allowing you to adjust the settings right from your phone.